 Shekerinska reiterated during her meeting with Ildem that membership in NATO is a strategic commitment for the Former Yugoslav Republic of Macedonia which is highly supported by the public.

-On July 20, Ildem took part in a debate with Non-Governmental Organizations, think-tanks, representatives of the academia and other opinion makers in the country.
+On July 20, Ildem took part in a debate with Non-Governmental Organisations, think-tanks, representatives of the academia and other opinion makers in the country.

 Ildem, on several occasions, emphasized readiness for reforms exists in the country and NATO supports the country on its road towards achieving them.
 He also underscored the NATO Liaison Office in Skopje as the primary venue through which NATO is extending support but, if required, assistance and expertise can be received from the different divisions of the NATO HQ in Brussels.